 This 2.5-acre ecologically-themed pier in Tribeca incorporates indigenous plants evocative of Manhattan’s ecosystem prior to human development.
 A short habitat walk leads visitors through five native ecological zones: woodland forest, coastal grassland, maritime scrub, rocky tidal zone, and of course the Hudson River.
 A sunning lawn and a sports play area make Pier 26 — already popular with the Downtown Boathouse (New York’s busiest non-motorized boathouse) and City Vineyard — a place to please everyone.

 In addition to a multi-use recreation field, spacious lawn, boardwalks and seating areas, Pier 26 features an innovative, engineered Tide Deck.
 Located at the western edge of the pier, the Tide Deck is a cultivated rocky salt marsh created to provide an immersive and educational river ecology experience.
 The elevated cantilevered walkway above the Tide Deck provides spectacular city and River views.
 At certain times, the Tide Deck is accessible for guided tours by Park staff.
 Learn more about the Tide Deck.

 Learn more about the origins of Pier 26, an exciting new public green space.

 Dining and Boating

-If you are looking to enjoy a riverside meal, occasional music or simply a beverage, City Vineyard is the place to go for stunning sunset and Downtown views.
+If you are looking to enjoy a riverside meal, occasional music or simply a beverage, City Vineyard is the place to go for stunning sunsets and Downtown views.
 You’ll find local, fresh ingredients paired perfectly with wine made here in NYC.

 In 2017, Hudson River Park’s Science and Education team made a thrilling discovery beneath Pier 25: hundreds of wild oysters on the underside of some pier docks.
 Oysters are filter feeders that clean waterways.
 In addition, oyster reefs provide habitat for many species.
 With these incredible benefits in mind, Hudson River Park is committed to growing the oyster population in our Estuarine Sanctuary through research and partnerships.
 Learn more about our River Project’s oyster research.